Did You Know Combining these Strategies Can Help You Save Even More Tax Dollars?

 Taxpayers should be aware that in order to utilize such a structure and have the corresponding judicial authority apply, they would need to reside in the First, Second, or Sixth circuits (ME, MA, NH, RI, CT, NY, VT, KY, MI, OH, & TN).
 Furthermore, taxpayers need to be aware of the listed transaction disclosures that may be required when using Roth/IC-DISC structures and consult with tax and legal advisors prior to implementing.

-If you would like more information about IC-DISC tax savings and Roth IRAs, please call us at 248.208.8860 or contact us today.
+If you would like more information about IC-DISC tax savings and Roth IRAs, please contact us today.
 We look forward to speaking with you soon.